NiuHuangxiaozi/Niuhuangxiaozi/README.md

 ##### 🏌️‍♂️ a little about myself:

-- I'm 18 years old, and I live in 🏘️A510 space, CH.
+- I'm 18 years old, and I live in 🏘️A510 space, CN.
 - I study computer science and technology in Jiuxiang River of Arts and Sciences.
 - I'm a little too addicted to ☕coffee, 🎻classic music, 🥞delicious food, ⚽football and 📚history.